Nonlinear photonic architecture for fault-tolerant quantum computing: GHZ-measurement-based architecture

 \subsection{Resource states}

 A resource state is an entangled state of photons that can be networked to make a logical qubit.
-We use entangled two-qubit states called \emph{2-chains} as our primary resource (see Figure~\ref{fig:measurement_module}(a)).
-The 2-chain state can be described by the stabilisers $Z_1X_2$ and $X_1Z_2$, where $X_i$ ($Z_i$) is the Pauli-X (Pauli-Z) operator acting on the $i$-th qubit.
+We use entangled two-qubit states called {two-chains} as our primary resource (see Figure~\ref{fig:measurement_module}(a)).
+The two-chain state can be described by the stabilisers $Z_1X_2$ and $X_1Z_2$, where $X_i$ ($Z_i$) is the Pauli-X (Pauli-Z) operator acting on the $i$-th qubit.
 This strategic choice is driven by their inherent simplicity, making them significantly easier to generate compared to larger, more complex entangled states.

-In this work, we implement the surface code by using 4-GHZ measurements which, in the cyclic architecture, are expressed in terms of Bell state measurements.
-Each input qubit is encoded in a 2-qubit repetition code, with stabilisers $Z_{ia}Z_{ib}$ and the logical operators of the encoded qubits are
+In this work, we implement the surface code by using four-qubit GHZ measurements which are expressed in terms of Bell state measurements.
+Each input qubit is encoded in a two-qubit repetition code, with stabilisers $Z_{ia}Z_{ib}$ and the logical operators of the encoded qubits are

 where $Z_{ia}$ and $Z_{ib}$ are logically equivalent.
-The resulting state is called a doubled 2-chain (Figure~\ref{fig:measurement_module}(a)) and is described by the stabilisers
+The resulting state is called a doubled two-chain (Figure~\ref{fig:measurement_module}(a)) and is described by the stabilisers

-Photon loss is the main source of error in optical quantum computing platforms.
-To improve loss tolerance, we incorporate additional redundancy into our resource states by using QPC$(n,m)_r$ encoded 2-chains, where $r=2$ indicates the doubled chain introduced earlier.
+Photon loss is the dominant source of error in optical quantum computing platforms \cite{Bartolucci2023-tu, bartolucci2025comparisonschemeshighlyloss, 10.1093/acrefore/9780190871994.013.84}.
+In photonic architectures, photon loss reduces the success probability of resource-state preparation and leads to erasure events.
+The former can be improved via multiplexing, while the latter can be mitigated through redundant encoding of the quantum information.
+We therefore incorporate additional redundancy into our resource states by using the quantum parity code (QPC) resulting in QPC$(n,m)_r$ encoded two-chains, where $r=2$ indicates the doubled chain introduced earlier.
 Further details on various encoded resource states are provided in Appendix \ref{app:rs-encoding}.